NouraizVirk/Planik-Ai-Demo/README.md

 > **Planik-AI bridges architectural conceptualization and construction execution by combining graph-based deep learning floorplan generation with a secure, real-time contractor bidding marketplace.**

+> **Note:** The source code for this application is hosted in a private repository to protect proprietary security algorithms and system configurations.
+This public repository serves as an architectural overview and technical demonstration of the platform.
 ---

 ## Table of Contents